 Choosing the right Business Intelligence (BI) system for your business needs is difficult and often very stressful.

 Consider this BI Analyzer Tool article a metaphorical dose of headache pills and a cool glass of water.
 Take a moment.
 Breathe.
-Now read how to cut through the sales blurb and lofty promises to get to the details – what things mean and what do you really need.
+Now, read how to cut through the sales blurb and lofty promises to get to the details – what things mean and what you really need.

 BI Analyzer Tool – Find The Right Solution For Your Business System.